02sagoe/Predicting-Term-Deposit-Subscriptions/README.md

 age (numeric)

-job : type of job (categorical: "admin.","unknown","unemployed","management","housemaid","entrepreneur","student","blue-collar","self-employed","retired","technician","services")
+`job` : type of job (categorical: "admin", "unknown", "unemployed", "management", "housemaid", "entrepreneur", "student", "blue-collar", "self-employed", "retired", "technician", "services")

-marital : marital status (categorical: "married","divorced","single"; note: "divorced" means divorced or widowed)
+`marital` : marital status (categorical: "married","divorced","single"; note: "divorced" means divorced or widowed)

-education (categorical: "unknown","secondary","primary","tertiary")
+`education` (categorical: "unknown","secondary","primary","tertiary")

-default: has credit in default? (binary: "yes","no")
+`default`: has credit in default? (binary: "yes","no")

-balance: average yearly balance, in euros (numeric)
+`balance`: average yearly balance, in euros (numeric)

-housing: has housing loan? (binary: "yes","no")
+`housing`: has housing loan? (binary: "yes","no")

-loan: has personal loan? (binary: "yes","no")
+`loan`: has personal loan? (binary: "yes","no")

-contact: contact communication type (categorical: "unknown","telephone","cellular")
+`contact`: contact communication type (categorical: "unknown","telephone","cellular")

-day: last contact day of the month (numeric)
+`day`: last contact day of the month (numeric)

-month: last contact month of year (categorical: "jan", "feb", "mar", ..., "nov", "dec")
+`month`: last contact month of year (categorical: "jan", "feb", "mar", ..., "nov", "dec")

-duration: last contact duration, in seconds (numeric)
+`duration`: last contact duration, in seconds (numeric)

-campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+`campaign`: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric, -1 means client was not previously contacted)
+`pdays`: number of days that passed by after the client was last contacted from a previous campaign (numeric, -1 means client was not previously contacted)

-previous: number of contacts performed before this campaign and for this client (numeric)
+`previous`: number of contacts performed before this campaign and for this client (numeric)

-poutcome: outcome of the previous marketing campaign (categorical: "unknown","other","failure","success")
+`poutcome`: outcome of the previous marketing campaign (categorical: "unknown","other","failure","success")

-Target Variable : y – binary classification (yes / no)
+Target Variable : `y – binary classification (yes / no)`

 Available datasets: